-In 2021, the Stock Exchange of Thailand had a total number of investors opening accounts 3.1 million accounts, an increase of 43.93% from the end of 2020.
-However, the increase in the number of investors opening trading accounts came from three main factors: (1) low interest rate conditions which made investors interested in assets with better returns (2) work from Home (WFH) which encouraged investors to become more familiar with the use of digital, such as online learning, online research, online shopping, and making it easier to open a brokerage account, and (3) listed companies distribute their shares to a large number of retail investors which spurred more account openings.
+In 2022, the Stock Exchange of Thailand had a total number of investors opening accounts 3.4 million accounts, an increase of 9.66% from the end of 2021.
+However, the increase in the number of investors opening trading accounts came from three main factors: (1) low interest rate conditions, which made investors interested in assets with better returns, and higher inflation rate (2) work from Home (WFH) which encouraged investors to become more familiar with the use of digital, such as online learning, online research, online shopping, and making it easier to open a brokerage account, and (3) listed companies distribute their shares to a large number of retail investors which spurred more account openings.

-In 2021, the Company has a turnover of THB 2.28 trillion, an increase of 26.63% from the previous year, with a market share of 5.58%, and the Company retains its market share in the top three.
-The Company also had increased trading, income, and net profit compared to the previous year.
+In 2022, the Company has a turnover of THB 1.82 trillion, a decrease of 20.45% from the previous year, with a market share of 5.34%, and the Company retains its market share in the top three.
+The Company also had decreased income, and net profit compared to the previous year.
 In addition, the Company continues to strive to develop its operational potential in terms of personnel and technology, which are the main factors affecting the Company's performance.
 The Company believes this continued development will benefit its operating results and increasing market share in the future.

-ส Finansia HERO
+Finansia HERO